influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withStaticMixin(static)
 ```

-Targets is a list of URLs to probe using the configured prober.
+"Targets is a list of URLs to probe using the configured prober."

 **Note:** This function appends passed data to existing values

 ## obj spec.tlsConfig

-TLS configuration to use when scraping the endpoint.
+"TLS configuration to use when scraping the endpoint."

 ### fn spec.tlsConfig.withInsecureSkipVerify